albumentations.core.utils

 data: dict[str, Any]

-)Extract depth, height, and width dimensions from volume data.
+)Extract (depth, height, width) from data containing 'volume' or 'volumes'.
+Returns None if no volume data.
+Handles PyTorch tensor layouts (CDHW, NCDHW).
 Args: data (dict[str, Any]): Dictionary containing volume data Returns: tuple[int, int, int] | None: (depth, height, width) dimensions if volume data exists, None otherwise

 Parameters